 Federal and state funded vehicles may not be utilized for transportation to church and religious services if the transportation is provided exclusively for this purpose and the service is not open to the general public.
 The service must be provided in an open-door manner and marketed as such.
-The service must adhere to federal and state guidelines regarding charter restrictions.
-Note, however, that the system cannot restrict to whom the service is provided based on religious affiliation.
+The service must adhere to federal and state guidelines

-Policy Guidance for Transporting Passengers to VoteTransportation to Voting Locations
+Policy Guidance for Transporting Passengers to Vote - Transportation to Voting Locations